 From the Microsoft Learning Dashboard you can schedule (and re-schedule) your appointments, start the online exam, collect your badge, or print the certificate or a transcript of past achievements.

-Like SAP, IBM, Oracle, and other vendors, Microsoft badges are also shared with Acclaim for a cross-vendor overview, record keeping, and social media sharing.
+Like SAP, IBM, Oracle, and other vendors, Microsoft badges are also shared with Acclaim / Credly for a cross-vendor overview, record keeping, and social media sharing.
 This requires your agreement, of course.

 The entry links back to the program.